Naww137/Syndat/README.md

 or
 `python -m pip install -e .`

-## A user example can be found in the examples folder.
+## A user example can be found in the examples folder